top of page

 The church of St. Minas has given its name to the beautiful beach, in my view one of the most lovely on the whole island, that the church overlooks.
 Having visited the area for a christening in August, I drove there for the festival, to enjoy the place again.
 Having been there before also meant that I was aware of the trickiness of the road.
 It is about 5km long, although the sign on the main road insists that it is only 2km, perhaps to avoid discouraging potential visitors.

-The festival of St. Minas, Olympos, Karpathos, by photographer George Tatakis
+Women in the traditional kava’e during the festival of St. Minas, Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Women in the traditional kava’e